 You’ll need reports which provide the right measurements in order to maximize your customer upsell, cross sell and renewals.
 Advocacy is extremely important, not just in measuring customer success, but it is also an amazing marketing and sales tool.

 Customers have Become the New Sales Channel

 In short, it all starts with communicating – by gaining and maintaining a detailed understanding of your customers, how they use your product and if they are happy with it.
-We all trust our friends when when they highly recommend a company or brand.
 Word-of-mouth and advocacy is hands down the highest indicator of success for your company, its growth and its future.